 What happens when someone replies to a phishing attempt?

 Once compromised, your email account can be used to send spam to thousands of people.
 When that happens, the St. Edward's email domain becomes suspected of being a source of spam, which can lead to all @stedwards.edu accounts being blocked by other email providers.

 If you answer a phishing email sent to your St. Edward's email account, your account will be blocked.
 You will not be able to log in and check email until you reset your password.

 - Be suspicious of email attachments from unknown sources.

-- If you suspect the message might not be authentic, don't use the links in an email to get to any web page.
-Instead, call the company on the telephone, or log on to the website directly by typing in the web address in your browser.
+- If you suspect the message may not be authentic, don't use the links in an email to get to any webpage.
+Instead, call the company on the phone or log on to the website directly by typing in the web address in your browser.

 - Verify that attachments have been sent by the author of the email.
 Newer viruses can send email messages that appear to be from people you know.
 This is known as "spoofing" a sender's address.

 - Install all Microsoft security updates.